PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Naming of handshapes
-    - Names for handshapes typically follow the names given by The Canadian Dictionary of ASL.
+    - Names for handshapes typically follow the names given by *The Canadian Dictionary of ASL*.
 In some cases, there are other possible names for a given handshape that we did not use, even if there are more concise possibilities (e.g. the handshape "bent-extended-V"could have alternatively been labeled "bent-3").

 - Conventions used for labels where multiple derivations from the baseline are involved:
     - Handshapes are sorted based on the first listed derivation in the label.